-Individuals who participate in a J Exchange Visitor program of any length in any J status* are subject to a 12-month bar upon completion of their Exchange Visitor program.
-The 12-month bar prohibits an individual from obtaining J status in the Research Scholar or Professor categories if the individual was physically present in any J status (including J2 status) for all or part of the 12-month period immediately preceding the new J program start date.
-The 12-month bar occurs regardless of the duration of the initial J program.
+Individuals who participated in a J Exchange Visitor program may be subject to a 12-month bar upon completion of their Exchange Visitor program.
+The 12-month bar prohibits an individual from obtaining J-1 status in the Research Scholar or Professor categories if the individual was physically present in any J status (including J-2 status)* for more than 6 months in the 12-month period immediately preceding the new J program start date.

 *Presence in J status as a Short-term Scholar does not trigger the 12-month bar.